FriendsOfCake/vagrant-chef/README.markdown

     192.168.13.37 www.app.dev app.dev

+#### Developing your application

+When you want to use vagrant instance for a development environment, you can replace the `app` directory with the contents of your application.
+This would be an example of your directory structure:

+    |-/vagrant/app
+    |-/vagrant/app/app
+    | |-/vagrant/app/app/Config
+    | |-/vagrant/app/app/Console
+    | |-/vagrant/app/app/Controller
+    | |-/vagrant/app/app/Lib
+    | |-/vagrant/app/app/Model
+    | |-/vagrant/app/app/Plugin
+    | |-/vagrant/app/app/tmp
+    | |-/vagrant/app/app/vendor
+    | |-/vagrant/app/app/View
+    | |-/vagrant/app/app/webroot
+    |-/vagrant/app/lib
+    |-/vagrant/app/Plugin
+    |-/vagrant/app/vendor

+Anything in `app/app/webroot/index.php` will be served up, and all other `index.php` files ignored.

+Note, we recommend using the [FriendsOfCake/app-template](https://github.com/FriendsOfCake/app-template) for new applications.

 ## Starting/Stopping Work

 You normally wont want to have the instance running full time.
 To pause it, simply perform the following in the command line: